PoisotLab/ms_metaweb_transfer/README.md

 4%), if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
-Indeed, as we detail in the results, when validated against known but fractional data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approximately 91%.
+Indeed, as we detail in the results, when validated against the known (but fractional) data of trophic interactions present between Canadian mammals, our model achieves a predictive accuracy of approximately 91%.

 # Method description